angloc/savutil/readme.md

 <h2>Triple-S considerations</h2>

+json2sss exports a Triple-S XML version 2.0 file, though in most cases it will be conformant to the version 1.2 specification.
+Version 2.0 allows greater freedom to export zero and literal string valued codes, which do occur quite frequently in SAV files.

 <h2>Missing values</h2>

 <p>A .sav file may declare certain values for a variable to be missing values.
-Triple-S represents missing values with a blank field, so sav2sss outputs all missing values as blanks.
-The codes for missing values are not included in the XML file (these codes never appear in the data).</p>
+Triple-S represents missing values with a blank field, so sav2sss outputs all missing values as blanks (`null` values in JSON).
+The codes for missing values are not included in the XML file (these codes never appear in the exported data).</p>

 <h2>Numeric ranges</h2>